School Info, Enrollment & Policies

 Reinstatement After Academic Dismissal

-Students who opt to take courses outside of Berklee Online should first reach out to the Transfer Evaluation department at firstname.lastname@example.org to be sure the courses they wish to take fulfill requirements in the degree program.
+Students who elect to take courses outside of Berklee Online must confirm that these will fulfill remaining requirements in their degree program by submitting the Provisional Course Approval Form here.
 At the conclusion of the courses, students should request to have an official transcript mailed to Berklee Online.

 All requests for reinstatement will be reviewed by the Dean, and students will receive a decision by email.